-Similar to papayas, this fuzzy fruit is packed with vitamin C – with one cup providing roughly 273% of your daily recommended intake.
-Nutrient dense, kiwis are full of vitamins, antioxidants, minerals, and fiber.
+Similar to papayas, this fuzzy fruit is packed with vitamin C — with one cup providing roughly 230% of your daily recommended intake.
+Nutrient-dense kiwis contain vitamins, antioxidants, minerals, and fiber.
 Snack on the fruit whole – both the skin and seeds are edible!

 Eat a Variety of Veggies

-Filled with minerals, vitamins and fiber, vegetables are another key component for a healthy lifestyle.
-Adults should try to have at least five servings of vegetables per day.
-As with fruit, some vegetables are a better choice than others.
-Here are the veggies that should make a regular appearance on your plate, and how they can benefit your immune system.
+Filled with minerals, vitamins, and fiber, vegetables are another key component for a healthy lifestyle.
+Adults should have at least five servings of vegetables per day.
+As with fruits, some vegetables are a better choice than others.
+Here are the veggies that should regularly appear on your plate and how they can benefit your immune system.

 Red Bell Peppers

-Oranges are considered the winners when it comes to vitamin C, but experts say the title really belongs to red bell peppers.
-One pepper contains almost three times as much vitamin C than oranges.
+Oranges are often considered the winners regarding vitamin C, but experts say the title really belongs to red bell peppers.
+One pepper contains almost three times as much vitamin C as oranges.
 Fold into your morning omelet, or mix into a stir fry or fajitas.

 A staple in most kitchens, garlic is used to add flavor to a variety of dishes.
 It is part of the onion family, making it a vegetable.
-Garlic contains a variety of compounds, including alliin – which turns into allicin when it is crushed over chewed.
-Allicin contains sulfur, which researchers believes plays a role in garlic’s ability to help fight infections.
-Stir into your favorite dishes – just make sure you are using fresh garlic – not garlic powder.
+Garlic contains a variety of compounds, including alliin – which turns into allicin when it is crushed or chewed.
+Allicin contains sulfur, which researchers believe plays a role in garlic’s ability to help fight infections.
+Stir into your favorite dishes, but just make sure you are using fresh garlic instead of garlic powder.

-This dark, leafy green vegetable is high in fiber, as well as vitamins A and C. It is also a good source of folic acid and calcium.
-If you aren’t a fan of cooked spinach, try adding baby spinach to your morning smoothie (trust us, you won’t taste it!), or fold into an egg scramble.
+This dark, leafy green vegetable is high in fiber and vitamins A and C. It is also a good source of magnesium.
+If you don’t like cooked spinach, add baby spinach to your morning smoothie (trust us, you won’t taste it!), or fold it into an egg scramble.

-Similar to spinach, broccoli is packed with fiber, antioxidants and vitamins A, C, and E. Glucoraphanin is one of the antioxidants found in broccoli, and is converted to sulforaphane during digestion.
-Scientists believe that sulforaphane reduces oxidative stress and protects against chronic disease development – however additional research is needed.
-Extremely versatile, you can mix broccoli into a quiche or salad, or include in your favorite stir fry.
+Similar to spinach, broccoli is packed with fiber, antioxidants, and vitamins A, C, and E. Extremely versatile, you can mix broccoli into a quiche or salad — or include it in your favorite stir fry.

 Nuts and Seeds, Please

 Foods that support a healthy immune system aren’t limited to just fruits and vegetables.
-In fact, many of the vitamins found in fresh produce are fat soluble – meaning they should be consumed with a healthy fat to be properly absorbed.
-Following are the nuts and seeds (and some spices too!) that are worth adding to your diet, and how they can help your immune system.
+In fact, many of the vitamins found in fresh produce are fat-soluble — meaning they should be consumed with a healthy fat to be properly absorbed.
+The following nuts and seeds (and some spices) are worth adding to your diet and can help your immune system.

-Tiny, but mighty – sunflowers are rich in vitamin E, selenium and fiber.
-A powerful antioxidant, vitamin E is fat soluble and helps to protect cell membranes against oxidative damage.
+Tiny but mighty, sunflower seeds are rich in vitamin E, selenium, and fiber.
+A powerful antioxidant, vitamin E is fat-soluble and helps to protect cell membranes against oxidative damage.
 Include a handful of the seeds in your trail mix, or use your blender or food processor to make a delicious seed butter.

-Nutrient dense, almonds are rich antioxidants and minerals.
-They are also one of the best sources of vitamin E – with 1 ounce delivering 37% of your recommended daily intake.
-Since they are also high in healthy fats, they are perfect to pair with other fruits and veggies that need a fat to digest well.
-Include in your morning oatmeal, or slather natural almond butter on your morning toast.
+Almonds are rich in antioxidants and minerals.
+They are also one of the best sources of vitamin E and contain iron and protein, which are crucial to a healthy immune system.
+Since they are high in healthy fats, they are perfect to pair with other fruits and veggies that need fat to digest well.
+Include in your morning oatmeal or slather natural almond butter on your toast.

 A fantastic source of zinc, pumpkin seeds are also packed with antioxidants, healthy fats, fiber, and magnesium.
-Zinc is important for immune cells to function properly, and 1.5 ounces of pumpkin seeds provides about 20% of recommended daily intake.
-Sprinkle on top of your morning oatmeal, toss into a salad, or include in your next batch of trail mix.
+Zinc is important for immune cells to function properly, and 1.5 ounces of pumpkin seeds provide about 20% of recommended daily intake.
+Sprinkle pumpkin seeds on top of your morning oatmeal, toss them into a salad, or include them in your next batch of trail mix.

 Upscale Assisted Living at 305 West End

-For a luxurious lifestyle that provides the care you need, look to 305 West End Assisted Living.
-Our residents enjoy a sophisticated lifestyle, as well as close proximity to some of Manhattan’s most iconic sites.
+For a luxurious lifestyle that provides the support you need, consider 305 West End Assisted Living.
+Our residents enjoy carefree living, including delicious and nutritionally planned meals three times a day.